cleaversolutions/hh/thankyou.md

 ---
 layout: thankyou
 title: Thanks!
 You are now on the wait list.
-Be on the lookout for updates towards the end of February.
+Be on the lookout for updates towards the end of June.
 subTitle: This is the subtitle
 fb-pixel-lead: yes
 ---